Karanbagal1234/Todo-with-react/README.md

 - React: JavaScript library for building user interfaces.
 - HTML: Markup language for creating the structure of the application.
 - CSS: Styling language for designing the user interface.
+- Toastify: Library for adding toast notifications to the application.

 To run this application locally, follow these steps: